- General Questions

 Are there any documents that I have to read or fill out before camp besides the registration form?

-3. Student Covenant (student signature required)
+3. Student Covenant (student signature needed)

 Where do I send my completed SSI-MN confirmation packet?